LixelStudio Tools

 Vehicle-Mounted

 Configured for scans captured from a moving vehicle where the scanner is fixed in place and the motion profile is continuous and smooth.
 Not for handheld use.
-Requires appropriate camera mount type selection in the Coloring section.
+Requires the corresponding vehicle mount type selection in the Coloring section.
+Applicable to L2 Pro and K1; K2 is a handheld-only device and does not support a vehicle-mount configuration.

 Drone